lovelyterry/Infrared-Serial/README.md

 <div align=center><img src="./assets/webpage.png"></div>

 ### Language
-This module supports 7 languages, you can switch to the language you are familiar with.
+This module supports several languages, you can switch to the language you are familiar with.
 <div align=center><img src="./assets/language.png"></div>

 ### Factory reset
 Long press this button to do a factory reset and reboot.
 <div align=center><img src="./assets/reset.png"></div>

+### Other
+**If you are a developer and want to do secondary development, please read the developer manuals: [Developer Manauals](develop/README.md)**

+### Contact
+E-mail: chenqt123@qq.com